DEVITY-IOT/devity-iot.github.io/website/docs/IoT Use Cases/Azure IoT Central - Jobs/execution.md

 - After that go to the devives tab and wait until the TO0 Status of your device says completed.
 ![KEYNOA](/img/KEYNOA/TO0.png)

-- Your device is now ready to be onboarded.
-Continue with the setup in IoT Central.
+- Your device is now provisioned with KEYNOA.
+Continue with the setup of IoT Central.

 ## Azure IoT Central setup
 ### Create Device Template